 Ensure that their staff is cognizant of, adheres to, and implements existing policies, guidance, and regulatory requirements for the collection, acquisition, control, and disposition of documentation used in preparing for inspections, gained during the conduct of inspections, and resulting from inspections.

 Take appropriate corrective actions and make required notifications to the Cybersecurity Incident Response Team (CSIRT) when inspection documents are released contrary to NRC policies, procedures, regulations, and legal requirements.
-Additional information concerning information spills can be found in MD 3.4 and 12.5.
+Additional information concerning information spills can be found in MD 3.4 and 12.5, “NRC Cybersecurity Program.”

 Review and approve docketed notification of inspection and request for information (RFI) correspondence letters and ensure that information requests are compliant with the Paperwork Reduction Act (PRA).
-For questions concerning PRA requirements for an RFI, the Information Collections in Office of Chief Information Officer (OCIO).
+For questions concerning PRA requirements for an RFI, contact the FOIA, Library, and Information Collections Branch (FLICB) in the Office of the Chief Information Officer (OCIO), Data, Information Management, and Enterprise Governance Division (DIME).

 03.04 Inspectors